 '''

-CPT>terminal lat out-group 14 16-18
+ts>terminal lat out-group 14 16-18

 '''

 Groups 14 and 16 through 18 are set for the local terminal.
-These settings remain in effect until the EXEC command exit is entered, or until the interval set with the exec-timeout command has passed.
+These settings remain in effect until the EXEC command exit is entered, or until the interval set with the exec-timeout command has passed unless the private command has been set (see the section "Saving User Configurations Between Sessions" in the chapter "Configuring the System").
 The user may only enable groups authorized in the lat out-group line configuration command.
 This feature is used to limit the list size for the show lat services command.